edbrad/pyACCESS/README.md

 The Form submits a **HTTP GET** request to the Django framework.
 The GET request contains the job number as a parameter (an embedded data field in the HTTP request, not as a visible part of the url displayed a browser address bar).
 The parameter data is parsed from the GET request data that was sent from the Form:
 ```python
 # display list of jobs (from index/search form GET)
 def joblist(request):
     jobnum = request.GET['jobnum']
 ```

-For url-based parameters, the values are passed into the View method as positional parameters
+For url-based parameters, the values are passed into the View method as positional parameters.
 ```python
 # display details for selected job number (from joblist)
 def jobdetails(request, jobnum):